StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: Introduction

-Point cloud registration using 3D sensors is commonly solved using local describable features combined with a global optimization step \cite{legoloam2018,Zhang-2014-7903,lin2019loam_livox}.
-These real-time approaches achieve state-of-the art performance on odometry challenges like KITTI \cite{geiger2012we}, although they are free from modern machine learning algorithms, because unbiased depth values of the sensors enable safe distances estimations processed by classical algorithms.
-However, recent research towards neural network based point cloud processing, e.g. classification and segmentation \cite{qi2017pointnet, qi2017pointnet++, lang2019pointpillars, zhou2018voxelnet}, opened up new possibilities for perception, registration, mapping and odometry and has shown impressive results \cite{engel2019deeplocalization, li2019net}.
-The downside of all those methods is that they tackle odometry estimation itself based on a global rigid body operation.
-Hence, the target is the calculation of a robust coordinate transformation assuming many static objects within the environment and proper viewpoints.
-It leads to instabilities for challenging situations like vast number of dynamic objects, widely varying viewpoint or small overlapping areas.
-Furthermore, the mapping quality itself is suffering and often not evaluated qualitatively.
-Examples are blurring of dynamic objects in the map.To bear these disadvantages satisfactorily we introduce a novel registration strategy for point clouds utilizing graph neural networks.
-Inspired by \cite{detone2018superpoint, vaswani2017attention}, we solve the feature correspondence instead of a direct odometry estimation.
-StickyPillars is a robust real-time registration method for point clouds (see Fig.~\ref{fig:intro}) and confident under challenging conditions, like dynamic environments, challenging viewpoints or small overlapping areas.
-This enables more powerful odometry estimation, mapping or SLAM (example in Fig.~\ref{fig:example}).
-We verify our technique on the odometry KITTI benchmark using recalculation \cite{geiger2012we} and significantly outperforming state-of-the-art approaches.
+State-of-the-art 3D point cloud registration employs locally describable features in a global optimization step \cite{legoloam2018,Zhang-2014-7903,lin2019loam_livox}.
+Most methods do not rely on modern machine learning algorithms, although they are part of the best performing approaches on odometry challenges like KITTI \cite{geiger2012we}.
+In contrast, recent research for point cloud processing, e.g. classification and segmentation \cite{qi2017pointnet, qi2017pointnet++, lang2019pointpillars, zhou2018voxelnet}, relies on neural networks and promises substantial improvements for registration, mapping and odometry \cite{engel2019deeplocalization, li2019net}.
+The limitation of all none neural network-based odometry and mapping methods is that they perform odometry estimation using a global rigid body operation.
+Those approaches assume many static objects within the environment and proper viewpoints.
+However, real world measurements are generally unstable under challenging situations, e.g. many dynamic objects or widely varying viewpoints and small overlapping areas.
+Hence, the mapping quality itself is suffering from artifacts (blurring) and is often not evaluated qualitatively.
+To overcome these limitations, we propose StickyPillars a novel registration approach for point clouds utilizing graph neural networks.
+Inspired by \cite{detone2018superpoint, vaswani2017attention}, our approach computes feature correspondence rather than end-to-end odometry estimations.
+We demonstrate StickyPillars's robust real-time registration capabilities (see Fig.~\ref{fig:architecture}) and its confidence under challenging conditions, such as dynamic environments, challenging viewpoints and small overlapping areas.
+We evaluate our technique on the KITTI odometry benchmark \cite{geiger2012we} and significantly outperform state-of-the-art frame to frame matching approaches e.g. the one used in LOAM\cite{Zhang-2014-7903}.
+Those improvements enable more precise odometry estimation for applied robotics.